How to use antibiotics safely and effectively

 What to do when antibiotics aren't the answer

-• Ask your doctor about over-the-counter pain and fever reducers, such as acetaminophen or ibuprofen
+• Ask your HCP about over-the-counter pain and fever reducers, such as acetaminophen or ibuprofen.

 You can also try over-the-counter cough remedies or saline nasal sprays to get temporary symptom relief.
 These should be taken only as directed.
 Some of these products contain more than one active ingredient.
 Read all labels to ensure you’re not taking too much of any one medication.

 Viruses usually clear up in a week or two.
-If your symptoms persist for more than 10 days without improvement, you could have a bacterial infection or another health issue that may need treatment and you should see your doctor.
+If your symptoms persist for more than 10 days without improvement, you could have a bacterial infection or another health issue that needs treatment.
+You should see your HCP.

-Some other warning signs and symptoms that should be evaluated by a doctor:
+Some other warning signs and symptoms that should be evaluated by an HCP:

 • You have a persistent high fever and chills.